colingeniet/tynooc/spec.md

 # Travels

 Class `Travel` defines the state of a train on a travel.
-It consist of a train, a travel plan as list of routes, the current position, and a list of passengers.
+It consist of a train, a travel plan as a list of routes, the current position, and a list of passengers.

 At each update step, the train advance of the appropriate distance.